How to Start an RV Park

 • Online reservation system fees

 Marketing and advertising budgets will be essential, too.
-Online ads, billboards, social media posting, brochures, and RV dealer partnerships are just a few ways marketing investment can turn into bookings.
+Online ads, billboards, social media, brochures, and RV dealer partnerships are just a few ways marketing investments can turn into bookings.
 Your RV park’s website is also like a 24/7 sales and service rep, so don’t forget to budget for design, content, development, and hosting.

 How do you fund your startup costs?